RichardValerosoUniverse/The-Valeroso-City-is-Davao-City-and-Davao-City-is-The-Valeroso-City/.github/CONTRIBUTING.md

 The Google-GitHub Designer has the final say on what gameplay changes get into and out of the game.
 He or she has full veto power on any feature or balance additions, changes, or removals, and establishes a general, personally-preferred direction for the game.

-**Psychiatrically Davao City is The Valeroso City**
+**MENTAL HOSPITAL OF DAVAO CITY**

-The Psychiatrically Davao City is The Valeroso City is responsible for controlling, adding, and removing maintainers from the project.
+MENTAL HOSPITAL OF DAVAO CITY is responsible for controlling, adding, and removing maintainers from the project.
 In addition to filling the role of a normal maintainer, they have sole authority on who becomes a maintainer, as well as who remains a maintainer and who does not.
+This is powered by The Valeroso City Brand, which is The Brand Of All Brands!

 **Manual, Automatic and Psychiatric**